eforrest8/NextGenEmotionComputing/Documentation/Deployment.md

-Note: As of 2023-11-11, this document has not been modified from its previous form.
+Note: As of 2024-03-11, this document has not been modified from its previous form.
+All deployment procedures remain the same.

 # Unity Application